Not if we prepare.

 Formats: physical

-When it comes to digital information, what we’re concerned about over time is how that information is stored.
+The concern for keeping digital information healthy over time is how that information is stored.

 The most obvious are the issues you raise: physical formats.
-I do, indeed, have a couple of backup tapes that I no longer have a drive for.
-My first floppy disk was an 8″ drive.
-My first “storage medium” was punch cards.
+I do indeed have a couple of backup tapes that I no longer have a drive to read them with.
+My first floppy disk was an 8-inch drive.
+My first storage medium was punch cards (pictured above).

-Getting data off of those formats today would represent a challenge.
+Getting data off of those formats today would be a challenge.
+Not impossible, but difficult.

-There’s no reason to believe that any of the successors to those formats will last forever either.
-8″ disks became 5-1/4″ which became 3-1/2″, which is today almost unheard of.
-While the USB interface is backwards-compatible so you can still connect that USB 1.0 drive from a decade or more ago, that’s unlikely to last forever.
+There’s no reason to believe that any of the successors to those formats will last forever.
+Eight-inch disks became 5-1/4″ which became 3-1/2″, which are today almost unheard of.
+While the USB interface is backward-compatible (you can still connect that USB 1.0 drive from a decade or more ago), that’s unlikely to last forever.
 Even internal hard drives have gone through some transitions.
-I expect that older IDE/PATA drives may simply not work any more in newer machines, giving way to the faster SATA interface – which itself has gone through a few revisions.
+Older IDE/PATA drives may not work in newer machines; they’ve given way to the faster SATA interface, which itself has gone through a few revisions.
+I expect it will slowly be replaced by the M.2 interface.

 As I often say, change is constant.
 Evolution is continuous.
 It’s unlikely you’ll see any of today’s hardware on computers of the next century.

-But there’s actually another level to the issue of future compatibility, and that’s the digital format of the file.
+There’s another level to future compatibility, and that’s the digital format of the file.

-Even today proprietary file formats can fall by the wayside.
-A file saved in a custom format by an application that stopped working with the advent of, say, Windows XP, is for all practical purposes inaccessible today on a newer system.1
+Proprietary file formats fall by the wayside.
+A file saved in a custom format by an application that stopped working with, say, Windows XP, is inaccessible today on newer systems.1

-There are certain file formats that we might assume will last longer than others, PDF and .jpeg being good examples, but ultimately will today’s “.docx” files be able to be opened by Word 2076?
+There are certain file formats we assume will last longer than others — .pdf and .jpeg being good examples — but will today’s .docx files be able to be opened by Word 2076?
 Maybe.
 Hopefully.
 How about the latest CAD program?
 Other graphics files?
 Databases?
 Games?

 Maybe.
 Maybe not.